Calcium with colecalciferol is a mineral and vitamin D supplement.

 |Available as||Tablets, chewable tablets, soluble tablets and sachets|

 Calcium and vitamin D are both important for healthy, strong bones.
 Colecalciferol is a type of vitamin D. Vitamin D is mostly made in your skin by exposure to sunlight, but you also get some from your diet.
 Foods that contain colecalciferol are oily fish (such as sardine, herring, salmon and tuna) and eggs.
 Your body needs adequate supplies of vitamin D in order for it to absorb the calcium that you eat or drink in your diet.

 A mild lack of vitamin D may not cause symptoms, but it can cause general aches and pains.
-It can also result in an increased risk of osteoporosis.
+It can also result in an increased risk of 'thinning' of the bones (osteoporosis).
 A more severe lack of vitamin D can result in your bones softening.
 This causes problems such as rickets in children and osteomalacia in adults.

 If you are at risk of vitamin D deficiency, you will be recommended to take a vitamin D supplement such as calcium and colecalciferol routinely.
 These tablets/sachets are available on prescription or you can buy them at pharmacies, without a prescription.

 To make sure this is the right treatment for you, before you start taking calcium and colecalciferol it is important that your doctor or pharmacist knows:

 - If you are pregnant or breast-feeding.
 This is because, while you are expecting or feeding a baby, you should only take medicines on the recommendation of a doctor.

 - If you have kidney problems, or if you have ever had kidney stones.

 - If you have sarcoidosis.
 This is a condition causing inflammation, particularly in your lungs and lymph system.